sheypatterson01/stock-analysis/README.md

 ## Results:
 ### The Code:
 To begin, I started by adding the stater code to my stock analysis VBA document, then followed each prompt as seen below to format the improved code.
- '1a) Create a ticker Index
-        tickerIndex = 0

     '1b) Create three output arrays
         Dim tickerVolumes(12) As Long